- SAP has come up with a logic for key layoffs in areas where their products are failing.

 Maybe the one thing I wish we had done differently when we began promoting SAP Leonardo is to make the argument clearer to our customers that if you run SAP applications, you are going to benefit from SAP Leonardo innovation.
 This is a fundamental piece of our intelligent enterprise strategy and it’s only going to accelerate.”

-Mueller is really lying in this explanation.
+Mueller is lying in this explanation.
 We covered in the article Our 2019 Observation: SAP Leonardo is Now Dead, that Leonardo will disappear as a product.
-SAP cannot have success with Leonardo because IoT is based upon open source components (which SAP is never successful with), and IoT is not inherently tied to the ERP system, which is how SAP sells all non-ERP applications into their account base.
-SAP can normally get a few companies to invest in something like Leonardo, but these are really just custom development projects.
+SAP cannot have success with Leonardo because IoT is based upon open source components (which SAP is never successful with).
+And IoT is not inherently tied to the ERP system, which is how SAP sells all non-ERP applications into their account base.
+SAP can typically get a few companies to invest in something like Leonardo, but these are just custom development projects.
 Information from those that have worked with Leonardo state that it is not a product.
 SAP will create a custom solution for you if you pay them.
 But it is not a packaged solution.

 Machine learning is not expanding in SAP.